Shyla27/Riders/README.md

     *  XML  for design

  ### Bugs
+    * Getting the API to use - initially i was to use google maps but decided to use firebase database  to filter out the locations
+    *

  ### CONTACT ME
  If you have any Questions please reach out to me via `sheilabernicew@gmail.com` or `+254 795 811714`